richardmedyanto/richardmedyanto.github.io/content/post/finance-record-c/index.md

 ## Background

-Financial records are pretty hard to manage.
-Many people, even businesses still keep them in paper, which need manual calculation of incomes and expenses.
-Some people who try to use existing financial recording apps can also find it difficult due to the abundance of features or functions available.
+Financial records are relatively hard to manage.
+A lot of businesses still keep them in paper, which require manual calculation of incomes and expenses.
+People who try to use existing apps can also find it difficult due to the abundance of features or functions available.

 ## Solution